Posts

 Image

-I am an elementary disciple of many poet uncles, chiefly, of course of Shakespeare, the bard, and the chach ā (uncle) Ghālib .
-I also have pretensions of being a lover of visual art.
+I am an elementary disciple of many poet-uncles, chiefly Shakespeare, the Bard, and chachā (uncle) Ghālib, of course.
+I also harbour modest pretensions of being a lover of visual art.
 But how did my uncles look at painters and their artworks?
-Although Anglo-Saxon art had developed as a unique English style and later, medieval period had a tradition of religious paintings, the advent of Anglican reformation was not very supportive of art as such.
-Nicholas Hilliard, ‘the first native-born genius of English painting’ was a contemporary of the bard and many painters had started making their mark but it was still not an art form which commanded great respect.
-Arts were always patronized in India, particularly by the royal court, and great traditions of cave, temple wall and mural arts flourished down the ages since pre-historic times.
-Mughal emperors were known to be great sponsors of fine art.
-Individual artists, however, never attained the status of a great p...
+Although Anglo-Saxon art had developed into a unique English style and, later, the medieval period had a strong tradition of religious painting, the advent of the Anglican Reformation was not particularly supportive of art as such.
+Nicholas Hilliard, “the first native-born genius of English painting,” was a contemporary of the Bard, and many painters had begun to make their mark, but painting was still not an art form that commanded universal respect.
+The arts were always patronised in India, particularly by the royal courts, and great traditions of cave, temple-wall and mural art flourished through the ages, from prehistoric times onward.
+Mughal emperors were known to be great sponsors of the fine arts.
+Individual artists, however, ...

 The new Train 18/Vande Bharat, from the sublime to the ridiculous is only a step